 At the end of 2019, Malzahn left the Managed Services Provider and joined Malzahn Strategic as a Principal Consultant.
 Whether your organization is a Community Bank, Credit Union or any other organization type with an entrepreneurial mindset and a leadership team willing to try new things, EOS might be right for your organization.
 Malzahn can help you make that critical decision and is passionate about helping organizations and leadership teams be healthy and successful.

 Vision: To strengthen the infrastructure and efficiency of the country’s community financial institutions, enabling them to become more competitive with large banks and other financial services providers.

-Mission: To help community financial institutions succeed by working with their leadership teams to establish strong operational infrastructures and enterprise risk management programs.
+Mission: To help community financial institutions succeed by working with their senior leadership teams to establish strong operational infrastructures and enterprise risk management programs.
 Helping them not only stay alive… but thrive in an increasingly challenging environment.

 - We believe that all community financial institutions should have the opportunity to be successful while complying with regulations and staying on top of technology.